BlacktorDied/Site-with-domain/README.md

 # About
-This Web-site was created as a school task.
-The goal was to create a simple Web-site and published it on a free hosting.
-That particular project was published on a free hosting [000WebHost.com](000Webhost.com).
-On 14<sup>th</sup> of the September 2024 the [papoloni.id.lv](papoloni.id.lv) was stopped.
+This website was created as a school assignment.
+The goal was to create a simple website and publish it on a free hosting site.
+That particular project was published on a free hosting site, [000WebHost.com](000Webhost.com).
+On the September 14<sup>th</sup>, 2024, [papoloni.id.lv](papoloni.id.lv) was discontinued.